h-r-v/resume-scraper/README.md

 **# Directory Structure**

-- py: This file is used to combine the &#39;resumecluster&#39; and &#39;resumescraper&#39; modules for ease of access.
+- umbrealla.py: This file is used to combine the &#39;resumecluster&#39; and &#39;resumescraper&#39; modules for ease of access.
 - Inside resumecluster dir:

 - number\_of\_pdfs.py: This is the file that uses a pre-trained CNN model to classify the already downloaded pdfs.

 - Inside resumescraper dir:

   - googleData: This dir has a scraperr.py file that scrapes and downloads resumes as pdf.

   - jobspiderData: This dir has a scraper.py file that scrapes and downloads resumes as pdf.

   - livecareerData: This dir has a scraper.py file that scrapes and downloads resumes as pdf.

 **# Demo Video**